pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 # save, exit
 ```

-- Restart the container (or the OO services while you are still inside the container see above) and you should be good to go.
+- Restart the container (or the ONLYOFFICE services while you are still inside the container see above) and you should be good to go.

 For the record, the begining of the configuration file should then look like this: